idr0id/Papper/README.md

 This is library to automatically map the properties and methods between objects.
 Heavily inspirited by [Automapper](http://automapper.org) and [ModelMapper](http://modelmapper.org).

-## WARNING

-It's currently under development and not ready for production use yet.

 ## Benchmarks

 [**See the latest benchmarks**](https://github.com/idr0id/php-mappers-benchmarks)